 Straight to the Point

-• WHAT WE SEE: RFK Jr.’s criticism of “big” pharma, food, chemical and agriculture resonate broadly, tapping into a public perception that corporations have captured their regulators and contributed to a wide range of adverse health outcomes.
+- WHAT WE SEE: RFK Jr.’s criticism of “big” pharma, food, chemical and agriculture resonate broadly, tapping into a public perception that corporations have captured their regulators and contributed to a wide range of adverse health outcomes.
 While RFK Jr. remains a polarizing figure, the issues he is raising are mainstream and many receive majority support.

-• WHAT IT MEANS: Winning campaigns run on wedge issues that unify their base and divide their opponents, and the “Make America Healthy Again” (MAHA) platform provides a roadmap full of wedge issues for a Republican-led Washington that rally support and divide opposition with major implications for corporate America.
+- WHAT IT MEANS: Winning campaigns run on wedge issues that unify their base and divide their opponents, and the “Make America Healthy Again” (MAHA) platform provides a roadmap full of wedge issues for a Republican-led Washington that rally support and divide opposition with major implications for corporate America.

-• WHAT TO DO ABOUT IT: Whatever role RFK Jr. plays in the next Trump administration, corporate leaders can’t rely on elite media fact checking or standard corporate counter arguments—if they ever could.
+- WHAT TO DO ABOUT IT: Whatever role RFK Jr. plays in the next Trump administration, corporate leaders can’t rely on elite media fact checking or standard corporate counter arguments—if they ever could.
 These old messages fail head-to-head and not just among the ultra MAHA.
-It’s not about telling the same story better; it’s about having a better story to tell through more credible voices then the distrusted public health establishment.
+It’s not about telling the same story better; it’s about having a better story to tell through more credible voices than the distrusted public health establishment.

 What We See